 And if you’re not trying to have a baby, it’s important to remember that while your periods may be irregular during perimenopause, you are still ovulating.

-That means you may still be able to fall pregnant.
+That means you may still be able to get pregnant.

 So don’t forget to plan around that😉.

-After a full year of no periods, you reach menopause.
+After a full year of no periods, you’re finally considered to have reached menopause.

 So how long do periods last?

 In the US, the average age people stop menstruating is around 51.

 And considering the average age to start your period is twelve years old, your periods last for an average of 39 years.

 We know—we’ve had a lot of averages, normals, oftens, usuallys, and even the odd generally.